 This post isn’t about whether or not one “should” or “should not” eat meat or eggs in general, as I’m deliberately avoiding that question.
 I also include a section about “vegetarian meats,” so to my vegetarian and vegan friends: Read on!

-And… over a thousand people have now joined the October Unprocessed challenge!
+And… so many amazing people have now joined the October Unprocessed challenge!
 Why don’t you join us?

 Our supermarkets, with their sterile, plastic-wrapped packages of pre-butchered meat, do an effective job of shielding us from the reality of where our food comes from.
 That means that the meat you’re eating may not be as unprocessed as you think it is.
 Hopefully, this post will help you walk into the grocery store with eyes wide open so you can better decide what’s right for you.